The Big IF: Facing Infertility with Faith

 Consider the following stories from Scripture:

 Ruth had been widowed at a young age.
 Her devotion to God led her to follow her also widowed mother-in-law back to the homeland of Israel.
 Ruth would always be a Moabite to the Jews - a foreigner.
 She couldn’t let herself dream of a husband, let alone ever having a baby.
 She would do well just to be able to work hard enough to feed herself and Naomi.
 But God had a plan.
 He blessed her with a good man, a son and a place in the lineage of Christ.
 His hand filled her emptiness and her life reflected His goodness.

 A barren couple went about life as usual.
 The chores.
 The work.
 The wishing for a baby couldn’t be silenced, but what could they do?
 Manoah and his wife had no choice but to plug along and make do.
 Then one day an angel of the Lord appeared to Manoah’s wife and promised her a baby.
 Not just any baby, but one with a special destiny.
 He would rescue Israel from her enemies.
 He would be a mighty warrior and judge.
 He would be Samson.
 And this couple would raise him in an unusual way to prepare him for all that God had in store for him.

 Scripture records Elkanah and Hannah, Zacharias and Elizabeth, Abraham and Sarah, Isaac and Rebekah as also being couples that God prepared for parenting a special child by giving them a long season of barrenness.

 I don’t know what God has planned for our family or yours, but I do know that He doesn’t waste our pain.
-He has collected every tear (Psalm 56:8) we cried as another month passed into another year without a baby.
+He has collected every tear (Psalms 56:8) we cried as another month passed into another year without a baby.
 He has seen the longings of our hearts.